Acne body wash for the midback problem area.

-Have yourself tested for insulin resistance; frequently raised blood glucose if often the underlying acne; it will mean avoiding all refined carbohydrate, which is a good thing to do anyway.
+Have yourself tested for insulin resistance; frequently raised blood glucose if often the underlying cause of acne; it will mean avoiding all refined carbohydrates, which is a good thing to do anyway.
 They are what make us obese, diabetic and raise the spectre of cardiovascular disease.

 Try dropping all dairy products for a couple months.
-It's hard, but it does cure some people.
+It is hard, but it does cure some people.

 And in general, but this applies to everyone, get on to eating healthy choice foods and abhor the junk; that's most likely the reason you are scanning the web looking for a solution like acne body wash.

-Melanoma is rated as one of the top vile cancers.
+Melanoma is rated as one of the top vile tumours.
 Because of its

 ability to metastasize via the blood and the lymphatics that little